 - 6.6 Funding is based on the details from the Provisional Settlement, released in December.
-The baseline funding from Revenue Support grant and Top-up grant has increased by £2.401m, net of pension funding as described at paragraph 6.7, from the 2023/24 position with a reduction in Services Grant of £1.092m. - 6.7 The pension grant, previously paid under a separate Section 31 grant, has now been allocated through the Revenue Support Grant as part of the baseline funding.
+The baseline funding from Revenue Support grant and Top-up grant has increased by £2.401m from the 2023/24, net of pension funding as described at paragraph 6.7, from the 2023/24 position with a reduction in Services Grant of £1.092m. - 6.7 The pension grant, previously paid under a separate Section 31 grant, has now been allocated through the Revenue Support Grant as part of the baseline funding.
 Payment has been added on a flat cash basis as per previous years from 2019/20 to 2023/24. - 6.8 This represents an increase in total Government funding for the service of just over 2.4% which falls some way short of the pay and non-pay inflation pressures faced by the service.

-- 6.9 Localised business rates and Section 31 business rates relief grant are assumed at the same level of income as last year, with information from local authorities not yet available to determine next year's position at this stage.
-There has also been a change in relation to the compensation for under indexation calculations, for which, we are awaiting clarity from Government. - 6.10 Precept income has been included at the increased rate of £54.14 per Band A property, equivalent to £1.04 per week (£81.20 per household at Band D equivalent, or £1.56 per week) which ensures frontline fire cover is maintained.
-This is an increase of £5 at Band D equivalent, or 10p per week.
-The estimated taxbase for 2023/24, i.e. the number of households paying council tax, has seen an increase when compared to levels assumed in 2023/24, however, final taxbase numbers are to be confirmed. - 6.11 Collection Fund surplus/deficits are to be confirmed by local authorities as soon as the information is available.
-Early indications show that business rates are expected with a small surplus which has been reflected in the draft medium term financial plan.
+- 6.9 Precept income has been included at the increased rate of £54.14 per Band A property, equivalent to £1.04 per week (£81.20 per household at Band D equivalent, or £1.56 per week) which ensures frontline fire cover is maintained.
+The estimated taxbase for 2024/25, i.e. the number of households paying council tax, has seen an increase when compared to levels assumed in 2023/24. - 6.10 Collection Fund surplus/deficits and localised business rates have been confirmed by the GM authorities.
+Information received shows an increase in both areas of funding from the previous year.